pebble-dev/pebble-dev.github.io/howto.md

 * In the last paragraph, tap the *repeat the initial setup* link.
 Then, follow the rest of the procedure for step 2 above.
 * Thank you for supporting Rebble.
 Really!

-In the Pebble app, under Apps, the app *The Weather Channel* should now be there.
+In the Pebble app, under *Apps*, the app *The Weather Channel* should now be there.
 Tap the gear button to configure it to your needs.

 ### Sideloading watchfaces or apps